Wanna Rawk with Us?

 - Take a seat anywhere.
 We do not assign seating until the concert.

 - We start promptly for the benefit of our online community.

-- Help return your chair to the rack after rehearsal.
+- Help return chairs and tables to the correct location after rehearsal.

 In-person rehearsals are held near Union and Alameda in Lakewood